 Chicken Karaage

 Chicken Karaage is a popular Japanese fried chicken dish that boasts a crispy, golden-brown exterior and tender, juicy interior.
 Cubes or bite-sized pieces of boneless chicken are marinated in a flavorful mixture of soy sauce, garlic, ginger, and other seasonings, then coated with a light layer of potato starch or flour before deep-frying.
-The result is a delightful combination of umami flavors and a satisfying crunch.

 Japanese Curry